 Calls of Fame Library

-While we coach the agent on how to improve, we are providing them a real-life example of how it should be handled.
+While we coach the agent on how to improve, we are providing them with a real-life example of how it should be handled.
 In order to share the experience with the masses versus just the individual, we created a “Calls of Fame Call Library.”
 Agents are able to self-nominate a call which they believe they have handled particularly well.
 This allows the agent to be involved in the process and feel they have a voice.
 The nominations allow us to highlight a particular aspect of a call and allow supervisors easy access to coaching examples for specific call behaviors.
 Examples of best practice call behaviors are Tone, WOW Words, empathy, and active listening.
 The Calls of Fame committee reviews the call.
 If the call is accepted into the Calls of Fame, the agent receives a Calls of Fame certificate, Calls of Fame announcement email.
 The call is made available for coaching review with fellow agents and made available to upper management.

 SQM Awards Received